m-paolino/StopChime/README.md

 ## Privacy

-No personal information will be saved. :see_no_evil:
+No personal information will be saved :see_no_evil:

 ## License